nhselect/step1-training/content/user-guide/educator/01-registration/managing-your-account/editing-your-personal-details/index.md

 ---
 title: Editing your personal details
 order: 1
 createdAt: 2022-09-08T13:23:43.100Z
 updatedAt: 2022-09-08T13:23:43.109Z
 ---
 1. Select **My account** in the top blue ribbon

-> **My account** features in the top blue ribbon across all platform applications, however, may look different from the screenshot to the right, depending on which application you are in
+> **My account** features in the top blue ribbon across all platform applications, however, may look different from the screenshot below, depending on which application you are in

 2. Select **Edit details​**